Leandro-Hespanhol/StarWars-Planet-Search/README.md

 ## Description:

-This project works on a several different filters using a starWars Planets API:
+This project works on a several different filters using a Star Wars Planets API:

 1- First filter works on-Input-Change and filters the name of the plannet.